 This project elevated Pathfinder’s current advocacy efforts for better use of budgeted funds to ensure equity in utilization of family planning services.
 To achieve this goal, Pathfinder and its local partner, Sikika, conducted several key project activities including budget analysis training, presentation of the findings to stakeholders, ongoing monitoring, and the production of policy briefs from the analysis report.

-- To document government budgets versus actual expenditures for contraceptives over the last 3 years in Tanzania.
+- Document government budgets versus actual expenditures for contraceptives over the last three years in Tanzania.

-- To identify and document challenges and best practices for closing gaps between national funding for FP and end-user access to contraceptives and FP services at the health facility level.
+- Identify and document challenges and best practices for closing gaps between national funding for FP and end-user access to contraceptives and FP services at the health facility level.

-- To implement an advocacy strategy to ensure the government’s increased allocation of funding for, and proper spending of, funds for contraceptives.
+- Implement an advocacy strategy to ensure the government’s increased allocation of funding for, and proper spending of, funds for contraceptives.

-- To build the capacity of Pathfinder and other local organizations working in advocacy to use budget tracking and analysis tools for strategic, evidence-based advocacy that will sustain project outcomes.
+- Build the capacity of Pathfinder and other local organizations working in advocacy to use budget tracking and analysis tools for strategic, evidence-based advocacy that will sustain project outcomes.

 PAST PROJECT: This project worked to improve, scale up, and institutionalize HIV and AIDS prevention and youth-friendly sexual and reproductive health services.
 Institutional capacity building was a key component of the project.